JermainLopez/JermainLopez/README.md

 ##### Hi, I'm Jermain Lopez:

-- 🎓Recent computer science graduate from UNC - Chapel Hill
+- 🎓I am a student at Brigham Young University.
-- :test_tube: Finishing up my research in cybersecurity and preparing to make the industry transition
+- :test_tube: I am an honest, cooperative, and persevering person.
-- 🪐 Looking forward to global net zero, Mars (& the rest of space), and nuclear fusion
+- 🪐 I am looking to be part of a great project.
-- :speech_balloon: Ask me about accessibility, cybersecurity, full-stack, web, or literally anything!
+- :speech_balloon: Ask me about anything.
+I'll be willing to talk to you!
 - :mailbox: You can reach me with the links below